 We all know about spring cleaning, that one time a year where we like to start out fresh, take out everything in our cabinets, drawers and wardrobe, clean the space, filter through what we want and don't want and then organize everything in a new fresh way.
 However, we tend to forget about the wardrobe transition from summer to fall/winter and how to switch out seasonal clothing in general.
 Winter clothes are a lot bulkier than our summer pieces and they take up a lot of space.
 When you have a small wardrobe it's hard to fit all the seasons' clothing in one place, they get crammed and hard to find.

 So, how to organize a small closet with lots of clothes?
 Do you take out everything but your pants, sweaters and jackets?
 My vote is no. I find it very frustrating to have to move my clothes around and store last season's clothes under the bed.
 Sometimes I need my light clothes in winter for special events or to layer under coats and cardigans.
 I have a pretty small wardrobe so I attempted to find a solution...

 1. Filter out

 Take everything out!
 Everything.
 Do some filtering.
 If you find clothes that you haven't worn for over a year, give it away, donate, or store it someplace where it won't take up too much from a useful space.

 These are the summer dresses, beach coverups and shorts.
 I like to keep a swimsuit around just incase I'm feeling an indoor pool visit or quick weekend getaway.

 There are usually two sections to any closet, the hangers and shelves.
-Think about practicality.
-What do find the most important to be easy to reach out and grab?.
+Think about it practicality.
+What do find to be the most important to easily reach out and grab?
 I recently discovered that having my jeans on hangers was a waste of closet space that my coats and jackets were in more need of.
 I folded them in a pile from darkest to pale and placed them at the base of my closet under the hangers and it made my life is so much easier.

 4. Mix & Match